 Using SmartAHC’s system, a farm with 200,000 pigs, which in the past required about 70 workers to sustain its operations, can reduce its labor cost by two thirds.
 One listed pig farming company saw its revenue increase by RMB 40–60 per animal after using SmartAHC's system in its farm of over 3m pigs.

 The company also provides another type of ear tags for pigs called RoiTAG.
-Priced at RMB 6 each, these tags can provide a full digital profile of each pig, its
+Priced at RMB 6 each, these tags can provide a full digital profile of each pig, its parents and offsprings, which is critical data for breeding.
+In the past, local governments lacked data on the total number of pigs or data on future supply but smart tags can now collect such data, increasing the accuracy of statistics.

 Lower insurance risks